dywisor/roverlay/doc/rst/usage.rst

 ..
 Note::

-   Applying the same (non-incremental) ebuild variable, set or rename action more than once is possible, but only the last one will have an effect on ebuild creation.
+   Applying the same ebuild variable, set or rename action more than once is possible, but only the last one will have an effect on ebuild creation. add actions are cumulative by definition.

 Extended Action Block Syntax